Olivia Newton-John: Residences and citizenship

+Newton-John was also partial owner of Byron Bay's Gaia Retreat & Spa, which was founded in 2005 and sold in 2021 for $30 million to the investment firm of Tattarang.

-When asked in 2017 whether she considered herself to be a British, Australian or American citizen, she said, "I am still Australian."
-In December 2019, she expressed: "As a girl born in Cambridge [England], I am very proud of my British ancestry and so appreciative to be recognized in this way by the United Kingdom."
+When asked in 2017 whether she considered herself to be a British, Australian, or American citizen, she said, "I am still Australian."
+In December 2019, upon being given the title of Dame, she expressed her thanks by stating: "As a girl born in Cambridge [England], I am very proud of my British ancestry and so appreciative to be recognised in this way by the United Kingdom."

 Illness and death

 In May 2017, it was announced that Newton-John's breast cancer had returned and metastasised to her lower back.
 Her back pains had initially been diagnosed as sciatica.
-She subsequently revealed this was actually her third bout with breast cancer, as she had a recurrence of the disease in 2013 in addition to her initial 1992 diagnosis.
+She subsequently revealed this was actually her third bout with breast cancer, as she had experienced a recurrence of the disease in 2013 in addition to her initial 1992 diagnosis.
 With the 2017 recurrence, the cancer had spread to her bones and progressed to stage IV.
 Newton-John experienced significant pain from the metastatic bone lesions and had spoken of using cannabis oil to ease her pain.
 She was an advocate for the use of medical cannabis; her daughter Chloe owns a cannabis farm in Oregon.

-Newton-John died on 8 August 2022 at age 73 at her home in the Santa Ynez Valley of California.
+Newton-John died on 8 August 2022, at the age of 73, at her home in the Santa Ynez Valley of California.
 Tributes were paid by John Travolta, Barbra Streisand, Australian Prime Minister Anthony Albanese and many other celebrities.
 As a mark of respect, Melbourne and Sydney lit up many of their landmarks.

-In September 2022, Newton-John's family held a "small and very private" memorial service in California for the singer, who asked to be cremated and have her ashes scattered in Byron Bay, on her Santa Ynez ranch and "in other places that I love".
+In September 2022, Newton-John's family held a "small and very private" memorial service in California for the singer, who asked to be cremated and have her ashes scattered in Byron Bay, on her Santa Ynez ranch, and "in other places that I love".

 The State of Victoria offered Newton-John's family a state funeral, which her niece Tottie Goldsmith accepted.
-Newton-John's Australian memorial service, hosted by David Campbell, was held on 26 February 2023 at Hamer Hall and included eulogies from her husband and daughter; a testimonial to her strength of character, optimism and magnanimity by television personality Richard Wilkins; montages of her career, family life and wellness centre; a medley of her hits performed by Delta Goodrem, and pre-recorded video tributes from Elton John, Mariah Carey, Barry Gibb and Nicole Kidman.
+Newton-John's Australian memorial service, hosted by David Campbell, was held on 26 February 2023, at Hamer Hall in Melbourne and included eulogies from her widower and daughter; a testimonial to her strength of character, optimism and magnanimity by television personality Richard Wilkins; montages of her career, family life and wellness centre; a medley of her hits performed by Delta Goodrem, and pre-recorded video tributes from Elton John, Mariah Carey, Barry Gibb, Dolly Parton and Nicole Kidman.